 In Search of Techno-Sanity …

-Save Our Souls is a discussion about the effects of technology on our lives as endusers and consumers of software and hardware.
+Save Our Souls is a view on the effects of technology on our lives as endusers and consumers of software and hardware.

 1. Accessibility – ease of using the software in the process from obtaining it, to producing something from it.
 Perhaps a total human life cost analysis would be more practical in evaluating this category.